GGGeorgiev20/prntsc-saver/README.md

 <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="50" height="50"/></a>

 ## 🕹️ How to use
 To use the script make sure you have python installed.
 If you don't, click on the python icon.
-If you do, just open the folder in command prompt and type `python main.py` or if you want to, you can do the same in vscode.
+If you do, you need to go into command prompt and type `pip install {module}`.
+The modules you need are `opencv-python`, `requests`, `pathlib` and `pillow`.
+Once you've done that, just open the folder in cmd and type `python main.py` or if you want to, you can do the same in vscode.